Scream Blacula Scream

 Scream Blacula Scream is a 1973 American blaxploitation horror film.
-It is a sequel to the 1972 film Blacula, focusing on the resurrection of the vampire Mamuwalde.
-The film was produced by American International Pictures (AIP) and Power Productions.
-This was the acting debut of Richard Lawson.
+A sequel to the 1972 film Blacula, the film focuses on the resurrection of the vampire Mamuwalde via voodoo by a voodoo prince named Willis to seek revenge on his adopted sister, Lisa Fortier after she is voted the next voodoo queen.
+The film was produced by American International Pictures and stars William Marshall, Pam Grier, Don Mitchell, and Michael Conrad.
+This was also the acting debut of Richard Lawson.